sensu/sensu-docs/content/sensu-core/2.0/guides/install-check-executables-with-assets.md

   --sha512 "$(sha512sum check_website.tar.gz | cut -f1 -d ' ')"
 {{< /highlight >}}

+If you're using a mac, you'll need to use `$(shasum check_website.tar.gz | cut -f1 -d ' ') to generate a checksum.

 ### Adding an asset to a check on creation

 {{< highlight shell >}}